Quickstart

 eventType

-: an optional unique ID for the event.
+: an optional unique ID for the event (unique per app).
 This is useful if you want to map each message to unique events on your system.payload

 : a JSON dictionary that can hold anything.
-Its content will be sent as the webhook content.
+Its content will be sent as the webhook content (Svix also supports sending non-JSON payloads).

 - JavaScript